 What is plagiarism?
-Why do you need to worry about it?
+What do you need to know about it?

 Any time you use information or ideas from another person or source you need to cite it.
 This includes: